cellml/libcellml/docs/dev_contribution.rst

 Labels
 ------

-A `GitHub <https://github.com/>`_ issue may be assigned labels by the project administrators to help identify its status at a glance.
+A Github issue may be assigned labels by the project administrators to help identify its status at a glance.
-General labels currently used for libCellML are:
+General labels currently used for libCellML are: **TODO These are not current?**

 * **Bug**: the issue identifies a malfunction in the current codebase.
 * **Feature**: the issue constitutes a request or plan for a new feature.